elaragon/decidimviz/README.md

 python app.py
 ```

-Finally explore debates and proposals in your web browser by setting the type (debates/proposals) and the corresponding numerical ID , e.g.:
+Finally explore debates and proposals in a web browser by setting the type (debates/proposals) and the corresponding numerical ID , e.g.:
 ```
 http://localhost:8080/thread/?id=4230&type=debates
 ```